The Crimson Rivers (TV series)

-The Crimson Rivers (Les Rivières pourpres) is a French-Belgian-German crime thriller television series created by Jean-Christophe Grangé and follows Grangé's 1997 novel Blood Red Rivers and its 2000 film adaption.
-It has been broadcast in Romandy since 6 September 2018 on RTS 1, in Belgium and France, since 26 November 2018 on France 2, and in Germany since 5 November 2018 on ZDF.
+The Crimson Rivers (Les Rivières pourpres) is a French-language crime thriller television series created by Jean-Christophe Grangé and follows Grangé's 1998 novel Blood Red Rivers and its 2000 film adaptation.
+It has been broadcast in Romandy since 6 September 2018 on RTS 1, in Belgium and France, from 26 November 2018 to 10 October 2022 on France 2, and in Germany since 5 November 2018 on ZDF.

 Synopsis

 Following the events in Guernon, Commissioner Pierre Niemans (Olivier Marchal) is transferred to head the Central Office Against Crimes of Blood (OCCS).
 He teams up with a former and best student Camille Delaunay (Erika Sainte).
-The commissioner considers her as his daughter.
-Together they will solve the most difficult investigations.
+The commissioner regards her as his daughter.
+Together they will crack the most difficult cases.